 When Rocky Point reopened in 1948 after a 10-year hiatus, something important was missing.
-It had most all the amusement park staples such as a carousel, fun house, dark ride, and Ferris Wheel.
+It had most all the amusement park staples such as a carousel, fun house, dark ride, and Whip.
 But it debuted without something all amusement parks had — a roller coaster.
-Rocky Point’s owner Vincent Ferla should be forgiven for… Continue reading Rocky Point’s chip off the old (wood) block!
+Rocky Point’s owner Vincent Ferla should be forgiven for not… Continue reading Rocky Point’s chip off the old (wood) block!

 When you think of Rocky Point’s roller coasters, the Corkscrew, Cyclone, and even the Wildcat immediately come to mind.
 But did you know that the park once had several smaller, shorter, and milder wooden coasters that thrilled riders centuries ago?
 Rocky Point’s very first coaster was installed in the spring of 1872 by the American… Continue reading Rolling out early at Rocky Point Park!

 The hurricane of 1938 wiped out five of Rhode Island’s wooden roller coasters, eliminating the artistry of some of the world’s most prolific ride designers.
-What do the Bullet, the Boston bs, the Comet, the Wildcat and the Flying Turns all have in common?
-All met their fate to the September 21, 1938 hurricane that… Continue reading Blown Away!
+What do the Bullet, the Comet, the Wildcat and the Flying Turns all have in common?
+All met their fate to the September 21, 1938 hurricane that crippled New England. … Continue reading Blown Away!